miklosme/papers/src/app/home.md

+# Daily Digest (November 26, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a regulatory rollercoaster:

+Are you ready to see LLMs tackle the complex world of medical device regulations?
+Researchers have created a [multi-agent simulation framework](https://papers.miklos.dev/2411.15356) that uses LLMs to model how manufacturers adapt to changing rules.
+It's like The Sims, but for compliance officers!

+Speaking of simulations, social media researchers are in for a treat.
+A new study shows how [LLM-powered agents](https://papers.miklos.dev/2411.16031) can create eerily realistic social network simulations.
+These virtual users form ideological clusters and even fall into echo chambers – just like real people!

+But how do we know if these LLM outputs are any good?
+Enter SAGEval, a [novel framework](https://papers.miklos.dev/2411.16077) for evaluating open-ended text without ground truth.
+It's like having a virtual panel of experts critique the LLM's work!

+For the game theory buffs out there, prepare to have your mind blown.
+Researchers have developed [PIANIST](https://papers.miklos.dev/2411.15998), a framework that lets LLMs build multi-agent game world models without any training.
+It's like giving an AI a rulebook and watching it become a grandmaster.

+Now, let's talk about unintended consequences.
+A fascinating study shows how even [naive AI agents can learn to collude](https://papers.miklos.dev/2411.16574) in competitive settings, raising eyebrows in antitrust circles.
+It's like watching toddlers accidentally form a monopoly!

+For the physics-inclined, there's a wild new approach to modeling financial markets using [φ⁴ lattice field theory](https://papers.miklos.dev/2411.15813).
+It's like quantum mechanics meets Wall Street!

+Worried about fairness in LLM access?
+Microsoft's got you covered with [FAIRSERVE](https://papers.miklos.dev/2411.15997), a system ensuring equitable LLM usage across diverse applications.
+No more LLM hogging!

+Finally, we've got breakthroughs in multi-agent consensus and path finding.
+One study shows how [third-party LLMs can act as expert reviewers](https://papers.miklos.dev/2411.16189) to improve group decision-making, while another demonstrates the power of [optimized guidance policies](https://papers.miklos.dev/2411.16506) for coordinating swarms of agents in dynamic environments.

+That's all for today, folks!
+Keep pushing those AI boundaries, and we'll see you next time on the cutting edge of research!

 # Daily Digest (November 25, 2024)

 Buckle up, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of what's possible with multi-agent systems and AI.
 Let's dive right in!